jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

 How to Install Conda
 ====================

+Now that we have set up a virtual environment in Python using the venv module, let's take a look at an alternative method of setting up virtual environments with **Conda**.

 Conda is a powerful package manager and environment management tool, widely used in data science and machine learning to manage dependencies and create isolated environments for different projects.
 This guide will walk you through the steps to install Conda on your system.

 Prerequisites